aldebaran/qibuild/doc/source/guide/using_toolchains.rst

 without them having to recompile it from source.

-So here we are going to create a remote configuration file, so that other developpers can simply download the ``world`` package from a server
+So here we are going to create a remote configuration file, so that other developers can simply download the ``world`` package from a server.

 We will assume you have access to a FTP or a HTTP sever.